The Amazing Chan and the Chan Clan

 The Amazing Chan and the Chan Clan (sometimes abbreviated as The Amazing Chan Clan) is an American animated television series produced by Hanna-Barbera Productions, animated by Eric Porter Studios in Australia and broadcast on CBS from September 9, 1972, to December 30, 1972, with reruns continuing through the summer of 1973 and in syndication from 1976 to 1982.
 The show was loosely based on the Charlie Chan series of mystery novels and films, which began with the 1925 novel The House Without a Key.

+Plot summary

-Throughout the series, legendary Chinese sleuth Charlie Chan is alternately impeded and assisted by his brood of ten children and their dog Chu Chu, in the process of solving mysteries and catching wily master criminals.
+Throughout the series, legendary Chinese sleuth Charlie Chan is both impeded and assisted by his family of ten children and their dog Chu Chu, in the process of solving mysteries and catching wily master criminals.

 The family travels around the world in the Chan Van, a vehicle built by teenage genius Alan Chan, which can transform itself with the push of a button.
 While solving mysteries, the Chan kids break off into small groups with Henry and Stanley, the two oldest children, being paired together and driving the Chan Van.
 To ostensibly aid in their detective work, Stanley usually changes into some sort of goofy disguise much to the chagrin of his older brother Henry.
-As in other Hanna-Barbera cartoons of the period, the kids also have a music group, the Chan Clan, and they perform a song in each episode.
+As in many other Hanna-Barbera cartoons of the period, the kids also have their own music group, the Chan Clan, and they perform a song in each episode.
+Like most cartoons aired in the 70’s and made by Hanna Barbera, The Amazing Chan and the Chan Clan had a laugh track.
+However, Boomerang and Cartoon Network removed the laugh track.